Mobile Devices in the Classroom Overview

 Alternative to Textbooks

-Most textbooks are offered in the digital format.
-This digital format eliminates the need for students to carry multiple heavy books; instead, they can all be viewed on one device.
-Mobile devices also offer the opportunity to access affordable materials online in class.
+Textbooks are often offered in digital format and eliminates the need for students to carry multiple heavy books.
+Instead, they can view their textbooks on one device.
+Mobile devices also offer the opportunity to access affordable materials online in class, take notes, highlight important text, as well as sync across devices.

 - Guy Trainin (Teaching in HigherEd): Using iPads in the Higher Ed Classroom (35:05)